 V.F.
 Newly elected officers shall take office at the beginning of the university fiscal budget year (July 1st)

 V.G.
-Should the Chair resign, leave the university, or otherwise cease participation in the organization, the Chair-Elect shall be appointed as interim chair, and will serve out the current and following membership year as Chair, at which time will then move to immediate past chair status.
+Should the Chair resign, leave the university, or otherwise cease participation in the organization, the Chair-Elect shall be appointed as interim chair, and will serve out the current and following membership year as Chair, at which time will then move to Immediate Past Chair status.
 A Chair-Elect shall be nominated by the Executive Committee for the duration of that membership year.
 Nominations will then be sought for the Chair-Elect position during the annual election cycle.

-V.H.
+V.I.
 Should any other officer resign, leave the university, or otherwise cease participation in the organization, the Executive Committee will appoint an interim member to the position until the next election cycle.

 Article VI.
 Executive Committee Officer Duties

 VI.A.
 The Chair shall preside at all meetings of the Association and Executive Committee, is generally responsible for overseeing all of the association’s activities, coordinates the election process with the assistance of the Secretary, calls the meetings of the Executive Committee, and creates and appoints any ad-hoc committees with the approval of the Executive Committee.

 VI.B.
 The Chair-Elect assumes the duties of the Chair at the end of the university fiscal year; the Chair-Elect performs Chair’s duties when Chair is unavailable.
 The Chair-elect is responsible for all committees and will serve as the voice for all committee chairs at Executive Committee meetings.